prefeitura-rio/pipelines_weather_forecast_archive/pipelines/precipitation_model/impa/README.md

 Note that there are optional arguments for this command:

-`python src/eval/update-real_time.py [--cuda] [--num_workers] [--datetime]`,
+`python src/eval/update-real_time_[dataset].py [--cuda] [--num_workers] [--datetime]`,

+`[dataset]` represents the type of data to be used and may be one of `SAT` (GOES-16 RRQPE product) and `MDN` (Mendanha radar).

 Here `--cuda` may be passed if you want to make predictions though GPU computing.
 If you want to do all calculations in CPU, you should not pass the optional argument `--cuda`.
 This will be slower and some models may not work in this mode.

 On the other hand `[--num_workers]` is the number of processes that may be run in parallel.
 It must be an integer value greater than zero.
 Generally, the larger this number is, the faster the script reaches its conclusion.

 Finally, `[--datetime]` may be passed to make predictions from the time passed in UTC.
-The format passed must be '%Y-%m-%d %H:%M:%S', so if we want predictions from 13/01/2024 14:00:00 BRT, we must call `bash src/eval/update-real_time.sh --datetime '2024-01-13 17:00:00'`.
+The format passed must be '%Y-%m-%d %H:%M:%S', so if we want predictions from 13/01/2024 14:00:00 BRT, we must call `python src/eval/update-real_time_SAT.py --datetime '2024-01-13 17:00:00'`.

 If it is desired to make predictions for just some of the models, it is possible to edit the file `src/eval/real_time_config.json` and delete the dictionary entries associated to the model that is to be excluded.
 Be mindful that the model `EVONET` is necessary for predicting with `NowcastNet`.

 ### Evaluation

 Scripts for evaluating model predictions for the last three hours are also made available.
-Once the predictions are made through the main script, you may call `python src/eval/viz/plot_real_time.py [--num_workers]` to produce plots or `python src/eval/metrics/calc-metrics.py [--num_workers]` to calculate metrics.
+Once the predictions are made through the main script, you may call `python src/eval/viz/plot-real_time.py [dataset] [--num_workers]` to produce plots or `python src/eval/metrics/calc-metrics.py [--num_workers]` to calculate metrics.

 ## File structure